 As the pandemic slowly recedes, more people are hitting the gas pedal on long-delayed travel plans.
 Unfortunately, prices continue to take off, too, especially for these services:

 - Airline fares: 23.6%

 To learn more about cutting travel costs, check out:

 3. Used cars and trucks

-This is another category where bad news is not horrible news.
-Yes, prices for used cars and trucks are much higher.
-But the 31.9% year-over-year rise in August was less stratospheric than the 41.7% year-over-year rocket blast recorded in July.
+This is one category where bad news is not horrible news.
+Yes, prices for used cars and trucks are much higher than they were one year ago.
+But the 35.3% year-over-year rise recorded in March was the smallest 12-month increase for used vehicles since November.

 If you can wait to shop for a car, you probably should.
 But if you need something now, check out “8 Tips for Buying Your Next Car for Less.”